return42/sphkerneldoc/linux_src_doc/include/linux/ww_mutex_h.rst

 Lock the w/w mutex exclusively for this task.

-Deadlocks within a given w/w class of locks are detected and handled with the wait/wound algorithm.
-If the lock isn't immediately avaiable this function will either sleep until it is (wait case).
-Or it selects the current context for backing off by returning -EDEADLK (wound case).
+Deadlocks within a given w/w class of locks are detected and handled with the wait/die algorithm.
+If the lock isn't immediately available this function will either sleep until it is (wait case).
+Or it selects the current context for backing off by returning -EDEADLK (die case).
 Trying to acquire the same lock with the same context twice is also detected and signalled by returning -EALREADY.
 Returns 0 if the mutex was successfully acquired.

-In the wound case the caller must release all currently held w/w mutexes for the given context and then wait for this contending lock to be available by calling ww_mutex_lock_slow.
+In the die case the caller must release all currently held w/w mutexes for the given context and then wait for this contending lock to be available by calling ww_mutex_lock_slow.
 Alternatively callers can opt to not acquire this lock and proceed with trying to acquire further w/w mutexes (e.g. when